 2. SENTIEON_PYTHON: tells the software the location of the python binary.
-This variable is useful when python2.6.x, python2.7.x, or python3.x is not the default python version in your system.
+This variable is useful when python2.6.x or python2.7.x is not the default python version in your system.

 '''

-export SENTIEON_PYTHON=Python_binary_location
+export SENTIEON_PYTHON=Python_2_X_binary_location

 '''

 3. SENTIEON_TMPDIR: tells the software where to store the intermediate temporary files.
 This variable is recommended and should point to a fast storage location to prevent the software from being I/O limited; this is specially important when using a slow NFS storage for input/output.
 When using this variable, the software will create a unique temporary subfolder in SENTIEON_TMPDIR for each command, which will reduce contention if multiple commands output to the same folder.